ablab/spades/README.md

 Version 3.13.1 of SPAdes supports paired-end reads, mate-pairs and unpaired reads.
 SPAdes can take as input several paired-end and mate-pair libraries simultaneously.
 Note, that SPAdes was initially designed for small genomes.
 It was tested on bacterial (both single-cell MDA and standard isolates), fungal and other small genomes.
 SPAdes is not intended for larger genomes (e.g. mammalian size genomes).
 For such purposes you can use it at your own risk.

+If you have high-coverage data for barcterial/viral isolate or multi-cell organism, we highly recommend to use [`--isolate`](#isolate) option.

 SPAdes 3.13.1 includes the following additional pipelines:
 -   metaSPAdes – a pipeline for metagenomic data sets (see [metaSPAdes options](#meta)).
 -   plasmidSPAdes – a pipeline for extracting and assembling plasmids from WGS data sets (see [plasmidSPAdes options](#plasmid)).
 -   rnaSPAdes – a *de novo* transcriptome assembler from RNA-Seq data (see [rnaSPAdes manual](rnaspades_manual.html)).